 - How many times each alternative is shown to each person.
 At least 3 is good practice.
 With less than this number, you need to rely heavily on statistical wizardry.

 - The number of separate analysis objectives (e.g., segmentation, cross-category segmentation, profiling).

 - The speed with which the analysis needs to be done, from hours through to months.

-If you find yourself in a situation where you need to “go large” on your first project, there are a couple of simple hacks.
+If you find yourself in a situation where you need to "go large" on your first project, there are a couple of simple hacks.
 The obvious one is to outsource.
-But, the alternatives are to have a go at recreating and understanding old studies you have outsourced or working through case studies, such as the MaxDiff analysis examples here.
+But, the alternatives are to have a go at recreating and understanding old studies you have outsourced or working through case studies or MaxDiff examples, such as the MaxDiff analysis examples here.